sivann/dos928/README.md

 # Purpose
 I had an old 486 laptop with 2MB of memory.
-I wanted to use my old favourite DOS programms, but writing greek involved converting each time the files to the 928 charset with a filter.
-So I made the appropriate changes.
+I wanted to use my old favourite DOS programs, but writing greek involved converting each time the text files to the 928 charset with a filter.
+So I made this.

 # Description/Instructions
 This package contains 2 programs: